ReneTC/Higgsino/nft.md

 [Browse NFTs here.](https://opensea.io/assets/higgsino)

 Why should you buy Higgsino Collectible Clips?
 If you want to support the cause.
-The aim for is to contunie the project without sponsors or ads.
+The aim for is to continue the project without sponsors or ads.
 Making "Collectible Clips" as NFT's further motivates to create even better animations.

 # Available NFTS